 - Click Next to proceed and Finish

-To upload your public key to a keyserver, choose Enigmail from the the toolbar and Key Management
+- To upload your public key to a keyserver, choose Enigmail from the toolbar and Key Management

 Enigmail has a list of available keyservers already loaded and will automatically submit your key.
 Allowing your public key to be hosted on a public keyserver allows other to easily find your key to send you encrypted messages.